PratyushKore/CovFIT/README.md

 ```

 ## Contributing
 Pull requests are not yet welcome.
-After the hackathon results are announced, pull requests will become enabled.
+After the hackathon results are announced, pull requests will be welcomed.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.